fwbrasil/activate/README.md

 		println(person.name)
 	}

-The spreads available are based on the EJB:
+The propagation available are based on EJB:

 * Required
 * RequiresNew